 Other achievements to Ms. Del Grande’s credit include the development of two patents – one for technology to identify anomalous terrestrial heat flows from buried and obscured objects, and another for a system to image anomalous structural heat flows from corrosion within aircraft skins and bridge decks.
 Likewise, she is humbly gratified to have been contracted by the U.S. government in 2007 for a medium-sized project that involved subsurface imaging.
 She is happy to have helped save the lives of Americans at the Southern border by discovering and studying a series of deep tunnels in the area.
 Ms. Del Grande attributes her success to her dedication to service to her country, but also to her genuine love for the field and her work.

 One of the major influences for Ms. Del Grande to pursue her illustrious career in physics was her father.
-At one point, he was head of the Department of Geology at Columbia University and was a renowned geologist, with one of his projects most notably being the Manhattan Project.
-Additionally, he is a veteran who served during World War II.
-He provided her with the encouragement she needed to pursue a career in a field that was originally male dominated.
-Additionally, her mother was instrumental in her furthering her academic efforts, as she also attended Stanford University and taught Spanish.
+He was a renowned Columbia University geology professor who consulted for the Manhattan Project in World War II, many years after serving as a veteran in World War I. He provided her with the encouragement she needed to pursue a career in a field that was originally male dominated.
+Additionally, her mother was instrumental in her furthering her academic efforts, having attended Stanford University and taught Spanish.
 Looking toward the future, Ms. Del Grande intends to experience the continued growth and success of her career with Geo-Temp.